 Top: Orchard Restaurant.
 Left: Basecamp Books and Bites.
 Right: Outside The Brick Saloon.

 For dinner, make your way to nearby Cle Elum for a farm-to-table dining experience at Orchard Restaurant.
 Choose from one of the multicourse tasting menus or order a la carte.
-The kitchen focuses on sustainability, butchering and dry-aging whole animals from local ranchers and making pastas and bread from scratch.
+The kitchen focuses on sustainability, butchering and dry-aging whole animals from local ranchers and making pasta and bread from scratch.
 Expect to find items such as cedar-plank Columbia River steelhead and seasonal vegetarian risotto.

 Also See: Fantastic Farm-to-Table Dining